apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 The behavior of HDFS here must not be considered a feature to replicate.

-### `void rename(final Path src, final Path d, Rename... options)`
+### `void rename(Path source, Path dest, Rename...options)`

-This is a stricter version of `rename(src, dst)`, which:
+This is a stricter version of `rename(src, dest)`, which:

-1. Defines the policy on overwriting paths
+1. Defines the policy on overwriting paths.
-1. Defines the policy on nonexistent source paths
+1. Defines the policy on nonexistent source paths.
+1. MUST raise an exception on all failure conditions.
 1. Has no return code.
 If the method does not raise an exception, it has succeeded.

+The semantics of this method are simpler and more clearly defined.

+- The final path of the rename is always that of the `dest` argument; there is no attempt to generate a new path underneath a target directory.
+- If that destination exists, unless the `Rename.OVERWRITE` is set, an exception is raised.
+- The parent directory MUST exist.

+This avoids the "quirks" of `rename(source, dest)` where the behaviour of the rename depends on the type and state of the destination.

-The `Rename` enumeration has three values
+The `Rename` enumeration has three values:

 * `NONE`: This is a no-op entry.
 * `OVERWRITE`: overwrite any destination file or empty destination directory.